RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 - 🕵️ **UV messages**: hidden on welcome letters and other items
 - 🃏 **Decks of cards**: hidden messages on the side - only visible with correct card ordering
 - 📖 **Book ciphers**: that reveal a hidden message once decoded
-- 🔌 **Encrypted USB sticks**: once decrypted, they contain a keyword hidden into a video
+- 🔌 **Encrypted USB sticks**: once decrypted, they contained a keyword hidden in a video

 The Labeller puzzle turned out to be especially engaging.
 Here is how it went down.
 The first clues were found by shining a UV light on the welcome letters and Joker cards: